pacobaco/digitaltwinexpert/README.md

-# Digital Twin Scraper
+# Digital Twin Expert

-The **Digital Twin Scraper** is a Python-based tool that scrapes social media, collects documents, extracts text from images, and fetches emails into a queryable corpus representing a worker's digital twin.
+The **Digital Twin Expert** is a Python-based tool that scrapes social media, collects documents, extracts text from images, and fetches emails into a queryable corpus representing a worker's digital twin.
 It includes a meeting scheduler with topic-based talking points.

 ## Features